-File Form 5498, Individual Retirement Arrangement Information, with the IRS on or before May 31, 1996, for each person for whom you maintained an individual retirement arrangement (IRA) or simplified employee pension (SEP) during 1995.
-For all SEPs, complete only box 4 for the value of the account; do not report employer SEP contributions in box 1, including those made under section 408(k)(6), relating to a salary reduction SEP (SARSEP), on Form 5498.
+File Form 5498, Individual Retirement Arrangement Information, with the IRS on or before June 2, 1997, for each person for whom you maintained an individual retirement arrangement (IRA) or simplified employee pension (SEP) during 1996.
+For all SEPs, complete box 4 for the value of the account and mark the checkbox in box 5; do not report employer SEP contributions in box 1, including those made under section 408(k)(6), relating to a salary reduction SEP (SARSEP), on Form 5498.
 For an IRA, complete all applicable boxes.
-If no IRA contributions were made for 1995, complete only box 4.
+If no IRA contributions were made for 1996, complete only box 4.